Configure Beacon Management and Asset Tracking for AOS 6.5.x (Controller)

 Uploading the certificate to the controller can be done under the Configuration > Management > Certificates menu.

-Select DER as the certificate format and Trusted CA as the certificate type.
+Select PEM as the certificate format and Trusted CA as the certificate type.

 The root CA certificate for Meridian is available at: